Kernix13/csharp-exception-object-demo/README.md

 This is a deliverable for module 2, week 2 for Code:You's Software Development pathway.
 The requirements are:

-- Accept user input and store it in a string variable
+- Accept user input and store it in a string variable.
-- Use the `Parse()` method to parse the user input in to a specific data type and catch the exceptions thrown when that value cannot be parsed into that data type
+- Use the `Parse()` method to parse the user input in to a specific data type and catch the exceptions thrown when that value cannot be parsed into that data type.
 - Implement try/catch to perform error handling using the Parse method in the `try` block and use the `catch` block for handling exceptions.

 This console app delves into the properties in the Exception object and writes all relevant information to the console for the common exception types.